A Sufficient Statistic for Influence in Structured Multiagent Environments: Influence-Based Abstraction

 \subsubsection{Dealing With Multiple NLAFs}

-However, in case that there are multiple NLAFs, i.e., multiple variables $\mfnT{\ts+1}$ in the local state space $\LSF(\agentI i)$ that are affected nonlocally at the same stage $\ts+1$, the story is slightly more involved, since we need to deal with their correlations.
+In case that there are multiple NLAFs, i.e., multiple variables $\mfnT{\ts+1}$ in the local state space $\LSF(\agentI i)$ that are affected non-locally at the same stage $\ts+1$, the story is slightly more involved, since we need to deal with their correlations.

-Ideally, we would want to treat induced CPTs in the same way as normal CPT; that is, we would represent the joint probability of NLAFs as a the product of induced CPTs:
+Ideally, we would want to treat induced CPTs in the same way as normal CPTs; that is, we would represent the joint probability of NLAFs as a the product of induced CPTs:

 However, in general this is not possible since the different $\mfnIT k{\ts+1}$ are correlated via any common influence sources.
 That is, in general the probability is given by:

 Of course, in certain cases a factorization as induced CPTs is possible.
 The above equations directly make clear when this is the case.